Updated on 2025-11-25

 If buying and refilling oxygen cylinders doesn’t fit your needs, leasing or renting can offer more predictable costs and flexibility.

-Leasing benefits include a typical five-year contract that supplies a full cylinder and covers maintenance; it won’t cover exchange or refill charges.
-You must return leased cylinders or face replacement fees, and exchanges are limited to designated company locations.
+Leasing benefits include a typical five-year contract that supplies a full cylinder and covers maintenance.
+It won’t cover exchange or refill charges.
+You must return leased cylinders or face replacement fees.
+Exchanges are limited to designated company locations.

-Rental flexibility comes from daily, weekly, or monthly terms (credit approved), which suit short-term projects.
+Rental flexibility comes from daily, weekly, or monthly terms, if credit approved.
+This suits short-term projects.
 Expect additional fees if cylinders fail visual inspection or require hydrostatic testing.

 Tips to Save Money on Oxygen Refills

-Many small steps can add up to big savings on oxygen refills, so start by building relationships with local welding shops or HVAC pros who may give discounted or free fills to loyal customers.
+Many small steps can add up to big savings on oxygen refills.
+Start by building relationships with local welding shops or HVAC pros.
+They may give discounted or free fills to loyal customers.

-You’ll also shop around and compare prices, use larger tanks, and adopt proven oxygen refill strategies to cut welding cost saving.
+You’ll also shop around and compare prices.
+Use larger tanks.
+Adopt proven oxygen refill strategies to cut welding costs.

 - Buy larger tanks: per-fill labor is fixed, so bigger capacity reduces cost per cubic foot.